 Requisite: At least one previous English course, preferably in poetry.
 Open to juniors and seniors.
 Limited to 15 students.
 Spring semester.
-Professor Nelson.2015-16: Not offered
+Professor Nelson.2019-20: Offered in Spring 2020

 Who are the earlier poets whose work remains acutely alive in the minds of recent and contemporary poets, critics, scholars, and what Samuel Johnson called, respectfully, common readers?
 This seminar will consider the thesis that the short and mid-length poems of John Donne, George Herbert, William Wordsworth, and Robert Frost make the case that these poets belong high on the list of those who are read now with the kind of attention that the range of readers gives to today’s major writers.
 Beginning with Donne in the 1590s and concluding with Frost in the 1950s, the work of the poets will be considered, in detail, from historical, formal, and religious/philosophical points of view.
 In addition, we will read examples of the abundant criticism devoted to each of the four.